TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * [ ] `convertToUI(cssSelector)`
   * [ ] Expand/collapse all details, expand previous/next (with/without collapsing others)

-* Add small button to showMsg output to allow user to turn off the display.
-* Add small button to showStatus output to allow user to turn off the display.
 * Use esbuild to create IIFE version of `ui.js`.
 * Allow file uploads
 * Add a `jsonImport` option to the _ui `load` method.
 The `jsonImport` property being an object where the keys are variable names to load to and the values are the URL's to load the JSON from.